Lisa is an artist who has been trapped in Texas for over a decade. She enjoys photographing weird and wonderful Texas landmarks.

 From 1977 through 1981, the main building was leased to Dr. Ariel Sherman and the Good Shepherd Tabernacle church.
 The local rumor was that this was a Satanist cult, but this was just idle gossip.
-However, in the late 80s, members of the same church had legal difficulties in Oregon, regarding the treatment of children.
-(For more on this, see State of Oregon vs. Dale & Stephanie Tucker.)
-This served to increase the local legend that a child had died in the house, and that it was haunted.
+However, in the late '80s, members of the same church had legal difficulties in Oregon regarding the treatment of children.
+(For more on this, see the State of Oregon vs. Dale & Stephanie Tucker.)
+This served to increase the local legend that a child had died in the house and that it was haunted.

 Throughout the 1980s, the home stood empty, passing through the hands of several investment groups.
-Eventually landing with Sunbelt Savings, and going into receivership, the home became an attractive target for vandals.
-A series of fires on the property in the 1990s severely damaged the buildings, and further fueled the stories that there was something going on with this property that wasn't quite right.
+Eventually landing with Sunbelt Savings and going into receivership, the home became an attractive target for vandals.
+A series of fires on the property in the 1990s severely damaged the buildings and further fueled the stories that something was going on with this property that wasn't quite right.

-The Woodmen's Circle Home and its surrounding acreage are now owned by David and Debbie McNees of the Resolution Trust Corporation.
-Since they acquired the property in the 1990s, no attempt has been made to restore the buildings, or protect them from further damage.
+The Woodmen's Circle Home and its surrounding acreage were purchased by David and Debbie McNees of the Resolution Trust Corporation.
+Since they acquired the property in the 1990s, no attempt was made to restore the buildings or protect them from further damage.

 A Lovely Subject to Photograph

-I've photographed the property many times over the last 20 years, usually outside the barbed wire fence, to comply with the posted no trespassing signs.
-Here are some of my favorite photos of the exterior of the home, from 2004:
+I photographed the property many times over the course 20 years, usually outside the barbed wire fence, to comply with the posted No Trespassing signs.
+Above are some of my favorite photos of the exterior of the home from 2004.

 A Brief Timeline